bahmutov/cypress-hyperapp-unit-test/README.md

 })
 ```

 Start Cypress using `$(npm bin)/cypress open` and execute the spec.
 You have full end-to-end test run but with your component!
-Why waste time on unit testing if you could _see_ the result, _inspect_ the DOM, _investigate_ how it works using time-travelling debugger?
+Why waste time on unit testing inside synthetic DOM's blackbox if you could _see_ the result, _inspect_ the DOM, _investigate_ how it works using time-travelling debugger?

 ![Hello World shows greeting](images/hello-world.png)